Exploitation of Renewable Energy Resources

 b)

-12. Which renewable energy source is most suitable for decentralized energy production?
+12. Which renewable energy source is most suitable for decentralised energy production?

 a) Solar energy